 Jeff Litchfield is a visual artist living in El Paso TX.

 Having grown up in New Mexico and West Texas, Litchfield was inundated by the austerity and visual intensity of the desert.
 He wanted nothing to do with it, thinking nobody in their right mind could glean anything meaningful and life-enhancing from such a desolate and impoverished environment.
 Now, after traveling through Europe, and eye-witnessing the cultural and intellectual revolutions of the 80’s and 90’s New York artworld, he has realized the truly fertile ground of his native desert environment.
 He has come full circle.

-In the early 80′s, Litchfield started out studying with Robert Yarber, and being influenced by Peter Saul at the University of Texas at Austin.
-Upon graduating in 1984, Litchfield sold some paintings, and his pick-up truck and moved to Rome, Italy to travel and paint for a year.
+In the early 80’s, Litchfield studied painting with Robert Yarber, and was influenced by Peter Saul at the University of Texas at Austin.
+Upon graduating in 1984, Litchfield sold some paintings, and his truck and moved to Rome, Italy to travel and paint for a year.
 With Rome as his base he explored 3000 years of ancient Etruscan and Roman ruins, toured the Vatican at least a dozen times, and took day-trips to Florence and surrounding Tuscan villages.
 He hung out with American architects and the girls from the French Academy in Rome (French Prix de Rome scholars at the Villa dei Medici where Galileo was under house arrest), and basically lived la Dolce Vita and Grand Tour on a budget for a whole year.

 Litchfield returned to New York to pursue his painting career, living in Williamsburg, Brooklyn (before it was chic and expensive) for nearly 17 years.
 He has shown in group shows in many New York galleries including White Columns, Greenberg Wilson Gallery, Paula Cooper Gallery, 303 Gallery, and PS122 and was a studio assistant for sculptor John Newman.
 He was included in the seminal show of 1991 – The New Era Space, curated by Collins & Milazzo, and Robert Gober – a show that introduced many artists such as Tony Feher, Robert Beck, Litchfield, and many others.